remy-k/dsml_greenbonds/README.md

 -   Hypothesis: The sentiment expressed in bond issuance documents can be used to predict bond performance.
 -   Built-in functions in Mathematica: The Classify and Predict functions in Mathematica have a proven track record of reliability, but may have limitations in terms of their accuracy.
 -   Limited computational capacity: In order to create a user-friendly tool for potential investors, the model must be able to run efficiently and be easy to install.

+# Contributors

+The project was completed as part of the Data Science and Machine Learning II course taught at the École Polytechnique Fédérale de Lausanne by Professor Michalis Vlachos and Dr. Boris Thurm.
+The project was carried out by Éric Bolliger, Lucas Spehler, and Rémy Kurum.